 Physical data recovery is the term used in data recovery industry for the drives which has damages internally like Motor or Read write heads.
-The work that has to be performed is in class 100 clean room lab and expert data recovery tools are required to complete the data recovery from the mechanical hard drive.
+The work that has to be performed is in class 100% clean room lab & expert data recovery tools are required to complete the data recovery process from the mechanical hard drive.

-- Overheating issue, the drive drive motor and internals reach above sustainable temperature and drive physically fails to read and write,
+- Overheating issue, the drive motor and internals reach above sustainable temperature and drive physically fails.

-- Spindle motor seizes to work or move due to fall or sudden power down,
+- Spindle motor seizes to work or move due to fall or sudden power down/power fluctuations.

-- Manufacturing defects of certain model of drives,
+- Manufacturing defects of certain model of hard drives.

-- Out of multiple read and write heads, the drive could not read data from few heads, considered as some heads bad or partial physical issues.
+- Out of multiple read and write heads, the drive could not read data from few heads, considered as some head bad or partial physical issues.

-- Water or fire issues in the drive or computer leads to physical issues.
+- Water Level or fire level issues in the drive or computer leads to physical issues.

 - Scratching Noise due to broken head assembly